universal-tool-calling-protocol/code-mode/README.md

 ### 🧭 Progressive Disclosure

-Tools can be explored like files on a filesystem — loaded only when needed.
-Agents can also search for tools dynamically () to keep context lean.`search_tools`
+Agents can search for tools dynamically to keep context lean.`searchTools`

 ### 💾 Context Efficiency